ewhauser/angular-tracing/README.md

 $ yarn add @angular-tracing/zipkin zipkin zipkin-transport-http
 ```

-You'll need to use this [workaround](https://github.com/openzipkin/zipkin-js#typescript) for compiling with `zipkin-transport-http`.
+You'll need to use this [workaround](https://github.com/openzipkin/zipkin-js#typescript) for compiling with `zipkin-transport-http` (note that there are current issues with the Zipkin `0.15.0` release so please use `0.14.3`.

 Then add the tracing module to your `app.module`: